Courage Kenny Rehabilitation Institute

 Spinal cord injury

 Your spinal cord sends the messages to and from your brain and body that make it possible for you to feel and move.
 A spinal cord injury can cause loss of feeling, paralysis, breathing problems, and difficulty with bowel and bladder control.

-Sister Kenny Rehabilitation Institute care navigators are licensed registered nurses who help patients navigate their way through an increasingly complex health care system.
+Courage Kenny Rehabilitation Institute care navigators are licensed registered nurses who help patients navigate their way through an increasingly complex health care system.